krisztianmarton61/DataViewer/README.md

 1. Clone the repository.
 2. Install dependencies.
 3. Run the application.
-4. Navigate through the Home, Albums, and Posts pages as described above.
+5. Add the Home, Albums, and Posts pages as described above.

-Enjoy exploring data with DataViewer!
+Enjoy developing the DataViewer!